Profile of Stark State College

 - mission of access, student success and economic development.

-Stark State is the largest of Stark County’s colleges and universities, and the fourth largest of Ohio’s 23 public two-year colleges in the University System of Ohio.
-We offer more than 230 associate degrees, majors and certificates in business, education, engineering technologies, health and public services, information technology, liberal arts, mathematics and sciences.
+Stark State, with a service district of Stark and Summit counties, is the fourth largest of the 23 public two-year colleges in the University System of Ohio.
+We offer more than 230 associate degrees and certificates in business, education, engineering technologies, health and public services, information technology, liberal arts, mathematics and sciences.

 Students often get their start at Stark State through our affordability and transferability.
 The associate of arts (AA) and associate of science (AS) degrees open pathways for graduates to pursue a baccalaureate degree in virtually any area of study.